 If patients arrive via USTRANSCOM aeromedical evacuation (AE) assets, once the aircraft lands, the aircraft load master is the authority on the ground around the aircraft.
 The Load Master will direct vehicle movement and marshal vehicles to the aircraft.
 No movement up to the aircraft will take place unless directed by the Load Master.
 Once the Load Master directs the Patient Reception Team (PRT) representative onto the aircraft, the Medical Crew Director (MCD) and AE crew will communicate and direct all matters pertaining to patient care and deplaning in and around the aircraft.
 It is important to understand who is responsible for the patient and when.
-When the patient is in and around the aircraft-the patient belongs to the AE crew.
-Once unloaded from the aircraft and staged, responsibility for the patients transfers to the PRT.
+When the patient is in and around the aircraft and staged, responsibility for the patients transfers to the PRT.